ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 point.&quot; In India and other tropical climates,
 where ice caunot be procured, this is common.

-Let every mechanic and laborer have in hiso closely that the smell o
+Let every mechanic and laborer have in hiso closely that the smell of
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:txdn:batch_txdn_eagle_ver01:data:sn84022278:00200296527:1857082901:0099/pct:46.763460,85.781774,28.271829,5.105151/!600,600/0/default.jpg"/>
 </td>